suszig/azure-docs.pl-pl/articles/virtual-machines/virtual-machines-linux-cluster-hpcpack-openfoam.md

     $ cd /openfoam/sloshingTank3D
     ```

-4.  このサンプルのパラメーターをそのまま使用すると、数十分またはそれ以上、実行に時間がかかる場合があります。実行時間を短縮するために、必要に応じて一部のパラメーターを変更してください。 簡単な方法としては、system/controlDict (時間の制御や、ソリューション データの読み取り/書き込みに関連したあらゆる入力データを格納するファイル) で、時間ステップ変数 deltaT と writeInterval に変更を加えることが考えられます。 たとえば deltaT の値を 0.05 から 0.5 に、writeInterval の値を 0.05 から 0.5 に変更します。
+4. When you use the default parameters of this sample, it can take tens of minutes or longer to run, so you might want to modify some parameters to make it run faster.
+One simple choice is to modify the time step variables deltaT and writeInterval in the system/controlDict file, which stores all input data relating to the control of time and reading and writing solution data.
+For example, you could change the value of deltaT from 0.05 to 0.5 and the value of writeInterval from 0.05 to 0.5.

     ![Modify step variables][step_variables]

-5.  system/decomposeParDict ファイル内の変数に適切な値を指定します。 この例では、それぞれ 8 つのコアを持った 2 つの Linux ノードを使用しているため、numberOfSubdomains は 16 に、hierarchicalCoeffs の n は (1 1 16) に設定することになります。つまり、16 のプロセスで OpenFOAM を並列実行するという意味です。 OpenFOAM が並列で実行する方法の詳細について「 [OpenFOAM ユーザー ガイド: 並列で実行するアプリケーションで 3.4](http://cfd.direct/openfoam/user-guide/running-applications-parallel/#x12-820003.4)します。
+5. Specify desired values for the variables in the system/decomposeParDict file.
+This example uses 2 Linux nodes each with 8 cores, so set numberOfSubdomains to 16 and n of hierarchicalCoeffs to (1 1 16), which means run OpenFOAM in parallel with 16 processes.
+For more about how to run OpenFOAM in parallel, see [OpenFOAM User Guide: 3.4 Running applications in parallel](http://cfd.direct/openfoam/user-guide/running-applications-parallel/#x12-820003.4).

     ![Decompose processes][decompose]

-6.  sloshingTank3D ディレクトリから次のコマンドを実行して、サンプル データを準備します。
+6. Run the following commands from the sloshingTank3D directory to prepare the sample data.

     ```
     $ . $WM_PROJECT_DIR/bin/tools/RunFunctions